 I make heavy use of essay questions to gauge your mastery of the concepts presented.
 Your mastery should demonstrate factual knowledge as well as the ability to synthesize different topics.
 Please consult this guide for examples of A, B, C, D, and F answers to a sample essay question in landscape ecology.

-Lab: From its origins, landscape ecology has had a strongly quantitative focus, and so we have a lab portion to this course.
+From its origins, landscape ecology has had a strongly quantitative focus, and so we have a lab portion to this course.
 In lab, students will learn how to measure spatial heterogeneity and analyze its effects on plants, animals, and humans.
 Students will work through exercises to gain first-hand proficiency with the questions asked in landscape ecology and the methods used to answer those questions.
 The lab for this course is designed to minimize overlap with other courses on campus that deal exclusively with aerial photo interpretation, remote sensing, and GIS (which require separate courses to truly learn and master—there are courses in Natural Resources Management and Geosciences that cover these topics).
 Instead, this course’s lab will focus on spatial statistics, an important way of quantifying and analyzing landscape patterns.
-No other class on campus focuses on spatial statistics in an ecological setting, and every landscape ecologist should be well-versed in their use.
 Lab will also deal with techniques and software that are used primarily or exclusively by landscape ecologists (including neutral landscape modeling and pattern quantification).

-Lab will be held in ESB 125.
+Lab will be held in Biology 405.
+Access to that room is via a key code, which will be given out in class.
 Absolutely NO food or drinks of ANY kind (including water) are allowed in this room.
-Because this room is a controlled-access facility, the lab manual and software have also been downloaded onto the computers in Biology 405, for your use outside of class times; access to that room is via a key code, which will be given out in class.
-Absolutely NO food or drinks of ANY kind (including water) are allowed in that room, either.

 75% on laboratory exercises and worksheets (due weekly) - always show all work!